How to grade writing as an English teacher? It’s tough, and we might not finish quickly, but we can shave minutes off our grading time.

 - I can figure out if the rubric is fair and fix the rubric for next time.
 I might need to clarify a point if every paper missed it.

 - I decide if I didn’t teach a concept enough.
-From smaller writing assignments, for example, maybe I never saw that students struggled with subject verb agreement or incomplete sentences.
+For example, maybe I never saw that students struggled with subject verb agreement or incomplete sentences.
+From smaller writing assignments, I maybe missed a large problem, and students need help.

 - I plan what we’ll study next.